Evis-S/credit-risk-classification/report-template.md

 <img width="413" alt="Screenshot 2023-07-17 at 11 42 52 PM" src="https://github.com/Evis-S/credit-risk-classification/assets/125109090/0be72611-e94d-48b3-9040-7dd333160641">

-The training set was used to build an initial logistic regression model (Logistic Regression Model 1) using the LogisticRegression module from scikit-learn.
-Logistic Regression Model 1 was then applied to the testing dataset.
-The purpose of the model was to determine whether a loan to the borrower in the testing set would be healthy or high-risk and results are summarized below.

 This intial model was drawing from a dataset that had 75,036 healthy  loan data points and 2,500 high-risk data points.
 To resample the training data and ensure that the logistic regression model had an equal number of data points to draw from, the training set data was resampled with the RandomOverSampler module from imbalanced-learn.
 This generated 56,277 data points for both healthy loan (0) and high-risk (1) loans, based on the original dataset.

+The training set was used to build an initial logistic regression model (Logistic Regression Model 1) using the LogisticRegression module from scikit-learn.
+Logistic Regression Model 1 was then applied to the testing dataset.
+The purpose of the model was to determine whether a loan to the borrower in the testing set would be healthy or high-risk.
 The resampled data was used to build a new logistic regression model (Logistic Regression Model 2).
 The purpose of Logistic Regression Model 2 was to determine whether a loan to the borrower in the testing set would be healthy loan or high-risk loan.
-The results are summarized below.